thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/getting-started.md

 Using `hugo --minify` without further configuration or using other minify tools that also minify HTML files might result in spacing issues in the theme and is **not** supported.

 After some testing we decided to not spend effort to fix this issue for now as the benefit is very low.
 There are some parts of the theme where spaces between HTML elements matters but were stripped by minify tools.
-Some of these issues are related to <!-- spellchecker-disable -->[gohugoio/hugo#6892](https://github.com/gohugoio/hugo/issues/6892).<!-- spellchecker-enable --> While recommendation like "don't depend on whitespace in your layout" sounds reasonable, it seems to be not that straight forward especially for something like embedded icons into the text flow.
+Some of these issues are related to <!-- cSpell:disable -->[gohugoio/hugo#6892](https://github.com/gohugoio/hugo/issues/6892).<!-- cSpell:enable --> While recommendation like "don't depend on whitespace in your layout" sounds reasonable, it seems to be not that straight forward especially for something like embedded icons into the text flow.

 If you still want to use Hugo's minify flag you should at least exclude HTML file in your site [configuration](https://gohugo.io/getting-started/configuration/#configure-minify):